chiarabuono/Assignment1_Cogar/docs/source/component_diagram.rst

 - **Wall_Identification**: Detects and categorizes walls and structural elements within the environment.
 - **Crack_Detection**: Identifies fractures in walls and assesses their severity.
 - **Damage_Detection**: Aggregates results from the Wall_Identification and Crack_Detection components to evaluate the overall structural integrity of the environment.

-.. #TODO: Link to the corresponding message definition file.

 Both **Wall_Identification** and **Crack_Detection** could benefit from the application of the Strategy Design pattern.
 Since there are multiple possible algorithms for wall detection and crack assessment, this pattern enables selecting the most appropriate algorithm at runtime depending on available sensor data, environmental conditions, or system configuration.
 In fact, we can find from simple thresholding tecquinique to machine learning-based approaches, or depth analysis techniques,between the possible strategy applicable.